Mustafanaji0413/webster00/README.md

 ```
 web: gunicorn project_name.wsgi:application
 ```
-11. Disable Heroku from collecting static files - heroku config:set DISABLE_COLLECTSTATIC=1 --app <your-app-name>
+11. Disable Heroku from collecting static files - heroku config: set DISABLE_COLLECTSTATIC=1 --app <your-app-name>
-12. Add the hostname to project settings.py file
+12. Add the hostname to the project settings.py file
 ```
 ALLOWED_HOSTS = ['<you-app-name>.herokuapp.com', 'localhost']
 ```

-13. Connect Heroku to you Github, by selecting Github as the deployment method and search for the github repository and pressing connect
+13. Connect Heroku to your Github, by selecting Github as the deployment method and searching for the GitHub repository, and pressing connect
 14. In Heroku, within settings, under config vars select Reveal config vars
 15. Add the following,
 ```
 AWS_ACCESS_KEY_ID = <your variable here>
 AWS_SECRET_ACCESS_KEY = <your variable here>
 DATABASE_URL =  <added by Heroku when Postgres installed>
 DISABLE_COLLECTSTATIC = 1
 EMAIL_HOST_PASS = <your variable here>
 EMAIL_HOST_USER = <your variable here>
 SECRET_KEY = <your variable here>